-Note 11 Natural and Functional Expenses
+Note 11.
+Natural and Functional Expenses

-As discussed in Note 1, ASU No. 2016-14 requires the Foundation to provide an analysis of expenses by both natural and functional classification.
+The Foundation is required to provide an analysis of expenses by both natural and functional classification.
 Natural expenses are defined by their nature, such as salaries, rent, supplies, etc. Functional expenses are classified by the type of activity for which expenses were incurred, for example, administrative and direct program costs.
-Expenses were allocated by function using a reasonable and consistent approach also discussed in Note 1.
+Expenses were allocated by function using a reasonable and consistent approach discussed in Note 1.